-We have audited the accompanying consolidated balance sheets of Atossa Genetics Inc. (the "Company") as of December 31, 2016 and 2015, and the related restated consolidated statements of operations, stockholders' equity, and cash flows for each of the two years in the period ended December 31, 2016.
+We have audited the accompanying consolidated balance sheets of Atossa Genetics Inc. (the "Company") as of December 31, 2016 and 2015, and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the two years in the period ended December 31, 2016.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
-Our audits included consideration of internal control over financial reporting.
-Our audits included consideration of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Atossa Genetics Inc. at December 31, 2016 and 2015, and the results of its operations (restated) and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Atossa Genetics Inc. at December 31, 2016 and 2015, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.